nhoudelot/demosdebs/dos/intros/1996/palikka-by-moottori/debian/palikka-by-moottori.6.md

 # DESCRIPTION
-Palikka is a demonstration released by Moottori in 1996. palikka-by-moottori is the launcher that use Dosbox to run it.
+Palikka is a demonstration released by Moottori in 1996. palikka-by-moottori is the launcher that use Dosbox-x to run it.

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information